AdaCore/training_material/courses/rust_essentials/070_structs_and_enums/02_structures.rst

 			// Same as active: active,
 			// The field takes value of local variable active,
-			// named association is still possible
+			// Name association is still possible
 			sign_in_count: sign_in_count,
 			logged_in: true;
 	};